All Episodes

 Not bad.

-The Midster comes.
+The mitsteer comes.

 If you want free stuff, go vote for the other guy.

-An extraordinary lie advanced by the President of the United States.
+There's a piece at Commentary Magazine, Jonathan Tobin, an extraordinary job of unpacking an extraordinary lie advanced by the President of the United States.

 Obama still lying about mother's health insurance problem.

-It seems that Obama has an ongoing war on the truth, whether it involves Obamacare or debt ceiling negotiations, fast and furious.
+It seems that Obama has an ongoing war on the truth, whether it involves Obamacare or debt ceiling negotiations, fast and furious, the circumstances surrounding his mother's death.

-We had to focus on the issues.
+They had to focus on the issues.

 My problem with that advice is what happens if Obama lies to advance policies?

-What if he is in fact a liar?
+What if he is, in fact, a liar?

 How do you separate the two?